mittelmark/tmdoc4r/README.md

 # tmdoc4r

 Lightweight alternative for Knitr/RMarkdown to do literate programming.
-This R package is a R version of the Tcl application [tmdoc](https://github.com/mittelmark/tmdoc).
+This R package is a R version of the Tcl applications [tmdoc](https://github.com/mittelmark/tmdoc) for literate programming and
+[mndoc](https://github.com/mittelmark/mndoc) for coverting the resulting Markdown files to HTML..

 This package supports the following programming and Markup languages.